How to create LIDAR “hillshade” XYZ map tiles

 Instead of just having the tiles in a site directory on my server which can easily be accessed by anyone, I pass tile requests to a simple gatekeeper tile server written in a server-side language.
 It accepts the GET parameters for the {z}, {x} and {y} values for the required tiles.
 I can then check who is requesting the tiles and serve them from a private location.

 However, reading and streaming files in a server-side language can be a bit costly on resources, especially if tile demand is likely to be high.
-Thankfully Nginx has a better built-in approach: the X-Accel-Redirect feature (known as XSendfile in other web servers).
+Thankfully, Nginx has a better built-in approach: the X-Accel-Redirect feature (known as XSendfile in Apache).
 This is essentially a lightweight and very efficient means of serving private files directly from the web server without the need for reading and streaming in your code.
 I used PHP for this, but any server-side language will do, so long as it can:

 Nginx sees the X-Accel-Redirect header in the output and re-directs internally to serve out the private file specified in the header.
 This gives you the dual benefits of efficient web server file caching and serving of the tile images, along with very low resource usage in your server-side language.